jayqi/failed-build-issue-action/README.md

 If you are sticking with the default behavior of appending a comment to the latest open issue in general, but you have a particular case where you don't want it to append a comment and instead open a new issue, you can remove the `"build failed"` label from the open issue(s).
 One situation where you might want to do this is if you've temporarily fixed the cause of a failure, but you want to keep the issue open to track additional to-dos.

+## Using with GitHub Projects

+[GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) is a work planning tool in GitHub that provides additional ways to view and interact with issues and pull requests across repos.
+Since this action just creates or interacts with issues, you can use GitHub Projects to manage those issues like any other issue.

+One common requirement may be to automatically add issues created by this action to a GitHub Project.
+You can use the built-in [auto-add workflow](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/quickstart-for-projects#configure-built-in-automation) with the `"build failed"` label (or whatever label you've configured) to accomplish this.

 ## Using the development version

 To use the development version on the `main` branch (or any other version that is not a tagged release), you will need to check out the repository and build the Node.js package.
 Here is an example set of steps to include in a job to use the latest version from `main`: